LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/intro-web-apis.rst

 .. admonition:: Question

-   True or False: Web API programmers must be code with HTML/CSS/Javascript to create a client application.
+   True or False: Web API programmers must be knowledgeable in HTML/CSS/Javascript to create a client application.

    a.
 True